asamy/ctorrent/README.md

 # CTorrent

-CTorrent is a torrent client written in C++11 with some help from Boost (for any and ASIO) + OpenSSL for SHA1.
+CTorrent is a torrent client written in C++11 with some help from Boost.

 ## Requirements

 - A C++ compiler with C++11 support (GCC or clang are preferred)
-- Boost C++ Libraries (for ASIO and any)
+- Boost C++ Libraries (for ASIO, SHA1, programoptions and any)
-- OpenSSL for SHA1

 ## Developer information